microsoft/AL-Go/Workshop/Releasing.md

 |-|

 > \[!NOTE\]
-> GitHub sorts the releases after the tag and sorting only works correctly if the tag is SemVer compatible (i.e. 3 digits).
+> GitHub sorts the releases after the tag and sorting only works correctly if the tag is SemVer compatible (i.e. 3 segments).
 This is the reason why AL-Go for GitHub forces you to enter a SemVer compatible version number in the tag when creating a new release.

 OK, so that is clear, versioning and releasing, pretty smart - but what is this project concept?